Amenability of coarse spaces and K-algebras: Translation algebras on coarse spaces

 (\ref{theorem:Roe-proper-amenability:properly-infinite}) $\Rightarrow$ (\ref{theorem:Roe-proper-amenability:coarse}): Assume that $\K_\mathrm{u}(X)$ is not a finite-dimensional extension of a properly infinite $\K$-algebra.
 In particular, itself is not properly infinite.
 Then Theorem~\ref{theorem:main1} implies that $(X,d)$ is amenable.
 Now suppose that $(X,d)$ were {\em not} a properly amenable metric space.
 Corollary~\ref{cor:characamenable-nprpamen} shows that there would be a partition $X= Y_1\sqcup Y_2$, where $Y_1$ is a finite non-empty subset of $X$, $Y_2$ is non-amenable and $d(x,y)= \infty $ for $x\in Y_1$ and $y\in Y_2$.
 As in Remark~\ref{rem:Roe-direct-sum}, this would induce a direct sum decomposition $\K_\mathrm{u}(X) \cong \K_\mathrm{u}(Y_1)\oplus \K_\mathrm{u}(Y_2)$, with $\K_\mathrm{u}(Y_1)$ being finite-dimensional.
 In particular, $\K_\mathrm{u}(X)$ would be a finite-dimensional extension of $\K_\mathrm{u}(Y_2)$, the latter being properly infinite, again by Theorem~\ref{theorem:main1}.
 This would contradict our assumption. \end{proof}

-\paragraph{\bf Acknowledgements:} The third-named author thanks Wilhelm Winter for his kind invitation to the Mathematics Department of the University of M\"unster in April 2014 and March-June 2016.
+\paragraph{\bf Acknowledgements:} The second-named author is partially supported by Deutsche Forschungsgemeinschaft (SFB 878).
+The third-named author thanks Wilhelm Winter for his kind invitation to the Mathematics Department of the University of M\"unster in April 2014 and March-June 2016.
 Financial support was provided by the DFG through SFB 878, as well as, by a DAAD-grant during these visits.
 He would also like to thank the organizers of the Thematic Program on {\em Abstract Harmonic Analysis, Banach and Operator Algebras} at Fields Institute in Toronto in May 2014 for the stimulating atmosphere.
-The fourth-named author are grateful to David Kerr for some very helpful suggestions.
+The fourth-named author is grateful to David Kerr for some very helpful suggestions.
 Part of the research was conducted during visits and workshops at Universitat Aut\`onoma de Barcelona, University of Copenhagen, University of M\"{u}nster and Institut Mittag-Leffler.
 The authors owe many thanks and great appreciation to these institutes and hosts for their hospitality.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace}